 I AM A JOURNALIST

-Since I was sports editor of my high school newspaper, I have enjoyed reporting what's happened and what's said and done that impacts people's lives.
+Since I was sports editor of my high school newspaper, I have enjoyed reporting what's happened, said and done that impacts people's lives.

 As the world has changed, journalism hasn't fared too well.
-Reporters are no longer seen in the favorable light I found during my early- and mid-career years.
-Yet, I still receive more pats on the back than critical social media or email comments.
+Reporters are no longer seen in the favorable light I experienced during my early- and mid-career years.
+Still, I receive more pats on the back than critical social media or email comments.

 And there's another imporant reason I'm a journalist.
 U.S. Sen. Amy Klobuchar of Minnesota said it well when she talked about the importance of local journalism to the Senate Judiciary Committee: